rku9/MovieBookingPlatform/src/main/java/com/machinecode/mbs/ins.md

   Every read of a volatile variable is fetched directly from main memory.
   Thus, if one thread updates a volatile variable, all other threads immediately see the latest value.
   (Read more about it in the probability distribution chat in gpt)

+* @EnableJpaAuditing at the application level, @EntityListener(AuditingEntityListener.class) in the base model, and @CreatedDate and @Temporal(TemporalType) above the variables.